 Traditionally, blini pancakes are cooked on a hot flat griddle made of cast iron.
-Indeed, having been gifted a Baking Stone a couple of years back, that is pretty much the method I have used here for my blini recipe.
+Indeed, having been given a Baking Stone as a Christmas present a couple of years back, that is pretty much the method I have used here for my blini recipe.

 Although you can use a large flat-bottomed frying pan to make blinis, it can be quite fiddly to get a spatula flat to flip or to remove them from the pan.
 The baking stone (a heavy, flat, coated, cast-iron plate) is absolutely perfect for the task.
 It gets hot… really hot!
 And it retains an even heat throughout the cooking process and well beyond.
 It has become one of my favourite kitchen gadgets, whether for blinis, crumpets or flatbreads.

 A Gluten Free Blini Recipe

 Everyone needs a good blini recipe right?
 And if you are Coeliac, they need to be gluten free blinis!